web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-usage.md

 ### Builtin PostCSS plugins

-Builder has some builtin PostCSS plugins, which will perform the following transformations on CSS:
+Rsbuild has some builtin PostCSS plugins, which will perform the following transformations on CSS:

 - [autoprefixer](https://github.com/postcss/autoprefixer): we have enabled [autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes to CSS rules.
 If you want to configure the target browser, you can use [output.overrideBrowserslist](/en/api/config-output.html#outputoverridebrowserslist) config.
 - [postcss-nesting](https://www.npmjs.com/package/postcss-nested): Provide [CSS Nesting](https://drafts.csswg.org/css-nesting-1/) support, you can Use nested writing in CSS, such as: